 use StudentDB go create view vwStudents as select student_code [Student Code], student_name [Student Name], student_grade [Student Grade], School_Name [School Name], City [City] from tblStudent a inner join tblSchool b on a.SchoolID=b.School_ID

-We can use the sp_rename stored procedure to rename any object of the SQL Server database.
+We can use the sp_rename stored procedure to rename any object of the SQL Server database (do not to confuse with alter table sql server operator which changes data in tables).
 The syntax is as follows:

 Exec sp_rename ‘schema_name.old_name’,’schema_name.new_name’